Suicide mission: Chechnya

 Black Widow (Note: чёрная вдова, chyornaya vdova or Shahidka (шахидка—Russian feminine gender derivation from shahid) is a term Russian media used to refer to female Chechen suicide bombers.
 They became known at the Moscow theater hostage crisis of October 2002.
 The commander Shamil Basayev referred to the shahidkas as a part of force of his suicide bombers called the Riyad-us Saliheen Brigade of Martyrs.
 Basayev also stated that he himself trained at least fifty of the Black Widows.
 The female suicide bombers have carried out over 65% of the 23 terrorist attacks linked to the Chechen movement since 2000.
 The Black Widows are associated with terrorist attacks in Chechnya between 1999 and 2005.

 The term "Black Widows" probably originates from these women being widows of men killed by the Russian forces in Chechnya (the connotation of black widow spider is intended).
 The Black Widows wear black dresses and dark clothing that covers their bodies from head to toe.
 This attire is supposed to symbolize their personal losses from the Chechen wars.

 The women took part in hostage taking, women were needed because amongst the Islamists it was culturally unacceptable for men to be with female hostages.

-Middle East

-Hadar Goldin was reported as killed by a suicide bomber, but the circumstances of his death are disputed.